WesleyBryie/ChumBucket/wiki/megathread.md

 # MEGATHREAD
+~~EDIT (09/06/2022): This Megathread is no longer maintained.
+Use at your own caution and refer to the threads below for alternatives.~~

-## EDIT (09/06/2022): This Megathread is no longer maintained.
+## EDIT (30/12/2022): This Megathread is no longer regularly updated with new links or periodically reviewed.
+We will make necessary changes as we become aware of the need to do so ourselves, or from reports.
+## We encourage the community to inform the mod team of out of date resources, or of concerns regarding any current links (e.g. a domain move, site having been taken down, or containing malware).
 Use at your own caution and refer to the threads below for alternatives.

 &nbsp;